ml4code/ml4code.github.io/contributing.markdown

 text-of-abstract
 </pre>

-The `additional_links` are optional and arbitrary and they will appear on the page refering to this work.
+The `additional_links` are optional and arbitrary and they will appear on the page referring to this work.
 Feel free to add as many additional links as needed.

-## Adding a new categorization
+### Adding a new categorization
 No single taxonomy or categorization can fit everyone.
 It is easy to contribute a new categorization to be shown in this website.
-TODO TODO

-Add a data file describing your hierarchy.
+First, create a data file, similar to those in the `_data` file describing your taxonomy.
 This can be a JSON, YAML or CSV file as described [here](https://jekyllrb.com/docs/datafiles/).
+Then, create a folder and a page (or pages) that describe your taxonomy.
+Finally, submit a pull request to get this merged into the website.

-## Reusing the website structure
+### Reusing the website structure
 In principle, the structure of this website can be used for other literature reviews.
 Feel free to clone it!